 Islamic scholarship is determined by three qualities: the requisite knowledge and understanding of the Islamic sciences (Qur’an, Hadith, aqeedah, fiqh, Arabic, et cetera), the minimum level of piety to be taken as a trustworthy guide, and adherence to Ahl al-Sunnah wa al-Jama’at.

-> An individual’s piety and adherence to Sunnism can be determined through observation and ‘requisite knowledge and understanding’ by their having graduated with an ijaazah (license) in all the relevant Islamic sciences.
+An individual’s piety and adherence to Sunnism can be determined through observation and ‘requisite knowledge and understanding’ by their having graduated with an ijaazah (permission/license) in all the relevant Islamic sciences.
 This would have been conferred to them by those who themselves have ijaazah, thereby forming an unbroken chain back to the Prophet (ص) himself.
 This is what is what often meant by 'traditional scholarship'.

-> Traditional scholarship can be attained through sufficient study with traditional scholars, whether privately or at institutions, such as dar al-ulooms and Islamic universities.
+Traditional scholarship can be attained through sufficient study with traditional scholars, whether privately or at institutions, such as dar al-ulooms and Islamic universities.
 Molvi, Mawlana, Mufti, Shaykh, et cetera are titles often used for traditional scholars.

 Based on a lack of ijaazah then, pure self-study and completion of Islamic studies programs at secular universities are not authoritative means to Islamic scholarship and will not be recognised in the religion, whether the individuals concerned are non-Muslim or Muslim.